Jean-Pierre Abel-Rémusat: Life

 Rémusat became an editor of the Journal des savants in 1818.
 Amid other misunderstanding of his sources, his self-assured misreading of the Japanese mujintō (無人島, "desert island[s]") in an 1817 article for the journal was responsible for the name of the Bonin Islands.
 He was the founder and first secretary of the Société asiatique at Paris in 1822; he also held various Government appointments.

 In 1826, Rémusat published Iu-kiao-li, ou les deux cousines, roman chinois (Yu Jiao Li, titled in English as Iu-kiao-li: or, the Two Fair Cousins), one of the first Chinese novels known in Europe (the Chinese original is a minor work, though).
 It was read by Thomas Carlyle, Ralph Waldo Emerson, Goethe and Stendhal.
 A list of his works is given in Quérard's France littéraire s.v.
 Rémusat.
 His letters to Wilhelm von Humboldt are also of interest.
 In 1829, he was elected as a member to the American Philosophical Society.

 Around 1830 Rémusat was commissioned to inventory the Chinese items held in the French Royal Library, which inspired him to begin a translation of the bibliographical sections of the Wenxian tongkao to assist European scholars in studying Chinese scholarship.
 He completed the first volume, "Classics", in 1832, but contracted cholera and died before it was printed.
 Rémusat is buried along with his wife Jenny Lecamus – the daughter of Jean Lecamus, a former mayor of Paris – near the church of St. Fargeau in Saint-Fargeau-Ponthierry, Seine-et-Marne.

+Rémusat was notably a lifelong "armchair Sinologist" who never actually set foot in China.
+This can in part be explained by him living during the time of China's isolationist Canton System (1757–1842), when Western traders were permitted only the barest minimum of contact with Chinese persons.
+A symbolic visit to Guangzhou might therefore have been less helpful for language and culture acquisition than it might initially appear.